The standard fandom term for using a real person's name in a story as a form of in-joke or Shout-Out

 - In Over the Edge, a member of the Cut-Ups is named after game designer Robert "Doc" Cross.

 - The Most Happy Fella does this in the prelude to the title song, when the postman calls out the townspeople's names: "Johnson" and "Sullivan" were named after the original production's featured actresses Susan Johnson (as Cleo) and Jo Sullivan (as Rosabella), and "Herbie Greene" after the conductor, Herbert Greene.
+(The Real Life identity of Greene's paramour "Pearl" seems to be an in-joke lost to history.)

 - At The Haunted Mansion from Disney Theme Parks, Master Gracey, the Ghost Host (maybe), is named after Yale Gracey, who designed a lot of the ride's special effects.